Open Portal

 After preparing your CSV file with trading signals and placing it in the correct folder, you're ready to set up and run your backtest with the TradeSgnl EA.
 Follow these steps to get actionable results.

+Install and locate the TradeSgnl EA.
 If you haven't already installed the TradeSgnl EA, download it from your dashboard and install it in your MetaTrader 5 terminal.
 For detailed installation instructions, refer to our Setup Guide.

+Open the Strategy Tester.
 In the Navigator panel on the left side of MT5, find the TradeSgnl EA under Expert Advisors.
 Right-click on it and select Test to open the Strategy Tester with the EA already selected.

 Right-click on TradeSgnl EA and select Test